Ground Systems

 Radios that operate from power mains stand a chance of having the power line accidentally fault to the chassis.
 Worse yet, a linear amplifier with high voltage power transformer might develop a secondary to primary short, and that short might cause the chassis to rise to peak secondary voltage plus peak primary voltage!
 An amplifier with a 2400 volt RMS transformer operating on 120 or 240 volt USA power mains might have a chassis voltage as high as 3600 volts from a secondary to primary failure inside the transformer.

-Any advice saying we don't need a safety ground is very bad advice.
-Line operated amateur radio gear, especially devices with HV inside, require a safety ground.
+Any advice saying our equipment doesn't require a safety ground connection is very bad advice.
+All power mains operated amateur radio gear, especially devices with HV inside, requires a safety ground.

-The safety ground only requires a connection back to the power mains service entrance ground though a very heavy conductor, although it is a good idea to augment this safety ground connection with, at minimum, a few extra ground rods.
-As with lightning, the safety ground should tie right back to the utility entrance ground.
-A good lightning entrance ground also makes a good safety ground, provided it is carried back into the operating area so equipment can be bonded to the ground.
+The safety ground does not really need a ground rod, it actually only requires a connection back to the power mains service entrance ground though a very heavy conductor.
+It may be desirable to augment this safety ground connection with a few extra earthing ground rods.
+As with lightning grounds, any special safety ground must bond to the utility entrance ground.
+A good lightning entrance ground also makes a good safety ground, provided it is brought from the entrance point panel to the operating area where equipment is bonded into the ground.
+Do not go outside beyond the entrance panel barrier with this ground lead.

 RF Return-path Ground